 Example of Emotional Loading in Neuromarketing

 McDonald’s slogan of “I’m lovin’ it” has more positive emotional loading than “I’m savouring it.”
 Yet, both slogans express the same idea of enjoying a meal.
 Furthermore, “I’m lovin’ it” is more closely associated with Family (the green bar) than the alternative, meaning that this slogan will appeal to such an audience.
-Using our FLASH software, you can analyze emotional loading across many different brand dimensions in order to choose the most appropriate message.
-If you are interested in learning more, contact us.
+Using our FLASH AI, you can analyze emotional loading across many different brand dimensions in order to choose the most appropriate message.
+Interested?
+Try it out, here’s a free 3-day trial to our platform 🙂

 3. Implicit Associations